Forestry & Land Consultancy

 With over 25 years of forestry and land management experience, Landfor has been set up to provide specialist independent advice on all aspects of the forest and land industry.

 Forest & Land Valuations

-I have provided commercial forestry and land valuations and advice for many years and have worked with RICS Registered Valuers to provide RICS Red Book Valuations on request.
-Few RICS Registered valuers have sufficient forestry experience in valuing commercial forestry assets, therefore I can provide a valuation that acheives your objectives and follows the specific requirements of a Red Book Valuation.
-This may also require an apportionment of land and crop value for tax purposes, especially following the sale of a forest.
+I have provided commercial forestry and land valuation advice for many years and have worked with many RICS Registered Valuers to provide RICS Red Book Valuations on request.
+It is vital that the chosen valuer has sufficient experience in valuing commercial forestry assets, therefore, I can recommend and work with suitable valuers that will acheive your objectives and follow the specific requirements of a Red Book Valuation.
+This may also require an apportionment of land and crop values for tax purposes, especially following the sale of a forest.

 Asset Management Advice

 Forest Management has become quite complex with more bureaucracy and complicated grant funding processes.
 It is important to obtain good advice, especially when considering any major capital investment or if planning to harvest your timber.

 Whilst you may already have a forest manager, it can be useful for all involved to have an independent and impartial review of your plans to consider the best approach to achieving your objectives.
 It can also be beneficial for your manager to have independent backup and to introduce some alternative thinking to identify opportunities to improve the management of your asset.